thinkdream/react-redux-explained/README.md

 Containers are placed just in the root of each Pod, naturally requiring from subfolders.
 A container can also import a container from another Pod.

 `index.js` can replace very well `appReducer.js` by returning that and the main container of the Pod, probably the best way to allow easier a Pod into another.

+If you have too many files in the root of a Pod, probably you should take in account the creation of a new Pod.